IchBinLeoon/anisearch-discord-bot/README.md

 - `source <image-url|with image as attachment>:` Tries to find the source of an image through the image url or the image as attachment.

+- `waifu:` Posts a random image of a waifu.

+- `neko:` Posts a random image of a catgirl.

 ### Schedule
 - `next:` Displays the next airing anime episodes.